nwolverson/vscode-ide-purescript/README.md

 	// Port to use for psc-ide
 	"purescript.pscIdePort": 4242,

+	// Location of installed packages
+	"purescript.packagePath": "Path to installed packages",

 	// Build command to use with arguments.
 Not passed to shell. eg `pulp build --json-errors` "purescript.buildCommand": "pulp build --no-psa --json-errors" }